jyothiraditya-n/bfcli/README.md

 - Loading valid Brainfuck files at the prompt, performing code buffer editing with `%` and executing them with `@`.
 (Again, thanks to intergration with `libClame`.)

-- Translating Brainfuck code to C source code as well as partial compilation to Amd64 assembly to boost compilation performance while offering similar performance to GCC's `-O3`.
+- Translating Brainfuck code to C source code as well as partial or complete compilation to Amd64 assembly.
+The latter significantly boosts compilation performance while offering similar performance to GCC's `-O3`.
 There are also different levels of optimisation when converting Brainfuck code to C or Assembly.

 ## Building, Running and Installing the Program from Source